JeelDobariya38/Smart-Manager/CONTRIBUTING.md

 4. **Make your changes:** Implement your feature or fix.

-5. **Test your changes:** Ensure your changes do not break existing functionality.
-If applicable, add relevant tests to cover your changes.
+5. **Test Your Changes:** Ensure that your modifications do not disrupt current functionality.
+If applicable, add pertinent tests to cover your changes.

-6. **Commit your changes:** Commit your changes with a descriptive message:
+6. **Commit Your Changes:** Commit your changes along with a descriptive message:

    ```bash
    git commit -m 'Add your feature'
    ```

-7. **Push to your branch:** Push your changes to your GitHub repository:
+7. **Push to Your Branch:** Push your changes to your GitHub repository:

    ```bash
    git push origin feature/your-feature-name
    ```

-8. **Submit a pull request:** On the GitHub page of your fork, create a pull request.
-Provide details about your changes and submit the pull request.
+8. **Submit a Pull Request:** On the GitHub page of your fork, create a pull request.
+Provide comprehensive details about your changes and proceed to submit the pull request.

 ## Reporting Issues

-If you encounter any issues or have suggestions, please [create an issue](https://github.com/JeelDobariya38/Smart-Manager/issues) on GitHub.
-Ensure to provide detailed information about the problem and steps to reproduce it.
+If you come across any issues or have suggestions for improvement, kindly [create an issue](https://github.com/JeelDobariya38/Smart-Manager/issues) on GitHub.
+Ensure to provide meticulous information about the problem and steps to reproduce it.

 ## Code Style

-Follow the code style used in the project.
-Use consistent indentation and formatting.
-If you are unsure, refer to the existing codebase.
+Maintain consistency with the code style employed in the project, including uniform indentation and formatting.
+When in doubt, refer to the existing codebase for guidance.

 ## Code of Conduct

-Please note that this project follows a [Code of Conduct](CODE_OF_CONDUCT.md).
-By participating, you agree to uphold this code.
+Please be mindful that this project adheres to a [Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you agree to uphold these principles.

 ## Running the Smart Manager App Locally

-To run the Smart Manager app locally, use the provided Python script.
-Make sure you have Python installed and you are at the root of repository, then execute:
+To run the Smart Manager app on your local environment, employ the provided Python script.
+Ensure Python is installed and that you are in the repository's root directory, then execute:

 ```bash
 python src/main.py